hasanzaidi-lab/MarketingStuff/MarketReadinessREAMDE.md

 ## Elevator Pitch Points

-Sure!
-Here’s your statement rewritten as clear bullet points in plain, readable English:

 * Senior iOS Engineer with experience building apps that are stable and easy to scale
 * Specialized in working with complex systems, like connected vehicles